 “UN peacekeeping is one of our most vital foreign policy and national security tools, and American voters agree.
-Recent bipartisan polling shows that 69% of American voters across the political spectrum agree that the United States should pay peacekeeping dues to the United Nations on time and in full.
+New bipartisan polling shows that 75 percent of American voters across the political spectrum agree that the United States should pay peacekeeping dues to the United Nations on time and in full.
 As we thank UN peacekeepers, it is also important to urge Congress to continue to meet US commitments at the UN,” Yeo continued.

 About the Better World Campaign

 The Better World Campaign works to foster a strong relationship between the U.S. and the UN to promote core American interests and build a more secure, prosperous, and healthy world.
 The Better World Campaign engages policymakers, the media, and the American public alike to increase awareness of the critical role played by the UN in world affairs and the importance of constructive U.S.-UN relations.